brysah/weather-prediction/README.md

 To run this application locally, follow these steps:

 1. Clone the repository to your local machine.
-2. Navigate to the project directory `cd weather-prediction`.
 3. Install dependencies by running `npm install`.
 4. Start the development server with `npm run dev`.
 5. Access the application in your web browser .